 Well it all starts with tryptophan.
 The foods that we consume on keto like nuts, meat, fish etc. emits a lot of tryptophan, which is basically an amino acid.
 This amino acid plays a very important role in the whole process.
 This particular acid tryptophan converts into serotonin.
 Technically, it doesn’t quite convert into serotonin, rather it works as a catalyst to produce serotonin.

 Now, this serotonin works as a soothing neurotransmitter that helps us remain relax and calm down.
-Serotonin also an originator to another neurotransmitter known as melatonin.
-We are less or more familiar with melatonin as we have seen this on the level of sleeping tablet container.
+Serotonin is also an originator of another neurotransmitter known as melatonin.
+We are less or more familiar with melatonin as we have seen this on the level of a sleeping tablet container.
 This particular neurotransmitter helps regulate our circadian rhythm.